 Corporate Sponsors and Partners are commercial entities who provide economic or technical support to the Institute and/or to our members in exchange for promotion on our website and newsletter.
 Corporate sponsors help to fund Institute operations and activities.

-Corporate sponsors offering member discounts in 2012 included:
+Corporate sponsors offering event sponsorship and/or product discounts in 2013 included:

 - Optimal Workshop

 - Rosenfeld Media

 As of year-end 2013, 28 events posted to the IA Institute calendar could be classified as symposia, workshops or webinars.
 The majority of these events were hosted by ASIS&T, Follow the UX Leader, Library 2.013, The Open Group, and Kent State University.
 Smaller events such as East Carolina University’s Symposium on Communicating Complex Information were academic events.
 We are continuing to watch for opportunities to expand educational initiatives and welcome volunteer participation.

 World IA Day and the Journal of Information Architecture represent two pillars for developing partnerships with educational institutions.
 World IA Day 2013 was hosted in affiliation with a number of educational institutions (and one trade association) at 9 of the 15 locations worldwide, including:

 - Hult International Business School (Dubai, United Arab Emirates)